cprosche/cprosche/README.md

-# Hi' I'm Cade Rosche, a front end web developer.
+# Hi, I'm Cade Rosche, a front end web developer.
+---
+I currently work at [Foremost Media](https://www.foremostmedia.com/) in Janesville, WI.

 <!--
 **cprosche/cprosche** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.